cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 There could be many reasons for needing to use native code, for example:
 - To handle some hardware.
 - To improve the performance of a very demanding process.
-- To reuse an existing library reuse instead of rewriting it in Java.
+- To reuse an existing native library instead of rewriting it in Java.

 For these purposes, the JDK introduces the Java Native Interface (JNI) as a foreign function interface.
-It works as bridge between the bytecode running in the Java Virtual Machine (JVM) and the native code.
+It works as a bridge between the bytecode running in the Java Virtual Machine (JVM) and the native code.
 Thus, JNI allows code running on the JVM to call and be called by native applications.
 Using JNI, one can call methods written in C/C++ or even access assembly language functions from Java.